andresguzco/andresguzco.github.io/content/home/experience.md

     location: Amsterdam
     date_start: '2022-10-01'
     date_end: '2023-06-30'
-    description: Research on statistical methods to forecast and backcast particle movements throughout space and time.
-Research on projects such as Applied Spatial General Equilibrium Models.
-Wrote a paper on the analysis of commuting dynamics in The Netherlands.
+    description: Research on statistical methods to forecast and backcast particle movements throughout space and time, Applied Spatial General Equilibrium Models, and the analysis of commuting dynamics in The Netherlands.

   - title: Researcher
     company: Bit